mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 double sqrNum = System.Math.Sqrt(num);
 ```

 Notice how you use the namespace followed by “.” to access the classes within that namespace.
-If you do not want to type the namespace each time you need to access one of the classes within that namespace, then you can use the **using** keyword as in the following.
+If you do not want to type the namespace each time you need to access one of the classes within that namespace, then you can use the **using** keyword as in the following:

 ```C#
 using System;